lesun90/raspberrypi-realTime-temperature-plot/README.md

 node app.js
 ```

-On the server side (must connect to the same network of Raspberry), run the following
+On the client side (must connect to the same network of Raspberry), run the following
 code to get the Raspberry IP address

 ```